Middle School Academic Hub

 8th Grade

-OK31 - 8th Grade Language Arts (A and B)
+8th Grade Language Arts -

 - 8th Grade English Language Arts focuses on the four academic standards: speaking and listening, reading for all purposes, writing and composition, and research and reasoning.
 This course is designed to prepare students for success in all high school course work requiring proficiency in the standards listed above.
 Focus studies include: reading interpretation and analysis of literary, informational, and persuasive texts through self- monitoring and peer/teacher dialogue; identify and use stylistic devices, such as sensory details, figurative language and tone; identify and organize ideas, supporting details, and transitional phrases within informational and persuasive texts written for a variety of audiences and purposes; employ correct grammar, usage, and mechanics in writing; and the independently navigate the research process.

-OM25 - 8th Grade Math (A and B)
+8th Grade Math -

 - 8th Grade Mathematics, focuses on three critical areas: (1) formulating and reasoning about expressions and equations including solving linear equations and system of equations; (2) understanding the concept of a function and using functions to describe quantitative relationships; (3) analyzing two-and three-dimensional space and figures using distance, angle, similarity, and congruence, and understanding and applying the Pythagorean Theorem.

-OSM8 - 8th Grade Science (A and B)
+8th Grade Science -

 - In middle level earth and space science, students will be designing and conducting scientific investigations and constructing scientific explanations based on evidence.
 Students will make measurements using metric units and will organize their data using bar and line graphs.
 Students will learn about fundamental concepts in earth and space science such as the rock cycle, processes that shape Earth’s surface, fossils, natural resources, atmospheric circulation, weather and climate, the water cycle, oceans and other water bodies, and the Earth in space.
 Students will also learn about the nature of science as a human endeavor.

-OT08 - 8th Grade Social Studies (A and B)
+8th Grade Social Studies -

 - The course presents the social impacts and multiple perspectives of people associated with significant events in pre-1890 American history.
 Students will learn about contributions made by many groups who shaped and continue to influence the American experience.
 Students will engage in historical inquiry as they analyze multiple sources, perspectives and geographical tools.
 Students will consider how resources impact human settlement and interaction.
 Students will learn about personal credit and debt.
 Students also will examine the role of the Constitution in our government and our societal values.
 This course is also available to be taken in an online format.